Frequently Asked Questions

 - Our software reads the data from each building every fifteen minutes, and whenever it detects a problem that would waste >$1,000 / year it automatically emails the site team.
 This email says exactly what the problem is, which equipment is responsible, and has a Carbon Lighthouse engineer cc’d to help troubleshoot.

-How long until I receive my first rent check?
+How long until I receive my first rebate check?

-- As the landlord completes more projects that reduce operating costs, the amount of rent increases.
+- As the landlord completes more projects that reduce operating costs, the annual rebates increase.

-- Within the first year, most landlords should expect to receive $40,000/yr in rent.
+- Within the first year, most landlords should expect to receive $40,000/yr in income.

-- Our standard lease is 10 years, with two 5-year extensions optional at the landlord's discretion.
+- Our standard rebate agreement is 10 years, with two 5-year extensions optional at the landlord's discretion.

-- The lease may be cancelled by the landlord at any time.
+- The contract may be cancelled by the landlord at any time.

-- Nearly all landlords prefer a long lease since they cap the value of the income stream at disposition.
+- Nearly all landlords prefer a long agreement since they cap the value of the income stream at disposition.

 Where do the opex savings come from?